dai-dinamici/dinamici/content/posts/postdoc-kth-2024-10.md

 title = "Postdoc position at KTH"
 +++

-KTH has opened a call for a two-year postdoc position in dynamical systems.
+KTH, Sweden, has opened a call for a two-year postdoc position in dynamical systems.
 Application deadline is Nov 1, and the start date can be negotiated (normally its Sept 2025).

 **Deadline for application:** Nov 1, 2024.